sonata-project/EntityAuditBundle/README.md

 ## How does it work?

 There are a bunch of different approaches to auditing or versioning of database tables.
-This extension creates a table for each audited entity that is prefixed with "_audit".
+This extension creates a mirroring table for each audited entitys table that is suffixed with "_audit".
 Besides all the columns of the audited entity there are two additional fields:

 * rev - Contains the global revision number generated from a "revisions" table.